-The authority’s pension administrator can provide pensions information, if so requested, for the court proceedings.
+The authority’s pensions administrator can provide pensions information, if so requested, for the court proceedings.

 An earmarking order could apply to all or part of your retirement pension, potential lump sum, or possibly your death grant.
 If you have already retired, the order may require immediate payment of pension to your former spouse or civil partner.
 If you are an active or deferred member the order would not have effect until the benefits become payable.

 The pension credit cannot be transferred to another pension arrangement.
-If the pension credit member dies before, or within five years of, payment of his/her pension, a death grant would be paid.
+If death occurs before the pension credit pension comes into payment a death grant of 2.25 times the pension credit pension would be paid.
+If the pension credit member dies before age 75 and within five years of his/her pension coming into payment, a post-retirement death grant would be paid.
 There are no survivor pensions attached to a pension credit.